If you’re a small business owner, you know how important it is to get the right people to your website when it comes to making sales.

-As a website owner, you can use tracking programs to find out a lot about information about users to your site.
+As a website owner, you can use tracking programs to find out a lot of information about users on your site.
 This information includes:

-- IP addresses which can determine a user’s location or even the company they are visiting from.
+- IP addresses can determine a user’s location or even the company they are visiting from.

 - Information about the user such as their demographics, interests, the device they are using to access your website, etc.

 Websites can use this information in several different ways.
 Knowing about users can help publishers create targeted content and advertisements, tracking how customers use websites can help sites optimize for conversion while knowing where and how users are visiting the site can help with marketing.

 There are many reasons why you might want to track website visitors.
 Here are some of them.

 Website Performance Tracking

 Webmasters use tracking techniques to measure how their website and specific pages within the website perform.